 A smile is one of the first things we notice about each other, making it a vital part of our overall appearance.
 But what happens when a smile begins to change over the years, especially when the smile becomes more gum tissue than teeth?
 This may seem like an embarrassing problem, but many people struggle with “gummy” smiles.

-Why your smile appears gummy and teeth seem short.
+Why your smile appears gummy and your teeth seem short.
 Common causes include:

 Gums not receding naturally once permanent teeth begin to emerge; teeth appear too short.
 Gummy smiles are more common among females [sorry ladies!].
 This is when gum recontouring, or a gum lift, may be recommended.
 Dr. Fondriest designs gum lifts to correct overgrown gum tissue and reveal more natural tooth enamel.
 He often incorporates gum lifts along with crown lengthening to achieve much more cosmetically appealing smiles for his patients.

 Results of bruxism, the condition of grinding, clenching, or clicking of teeth, whether asleep or awake.
 Wearing down your teeth can make teeth smaller.
 It may also cause the normal gum line to appear crooked.
 For worn teeth, cosmetic porcelain veneers may be the best solution.
 It’s also important, however, to stop bruxism from continuing to cause damage.
 Dr. Fondriest may recommend an oral appliance for you to wear at night, and he’ll assess your jaw joints to determine whether you suffer from TMJ disorder.